 In A Spell For Chameleon, young Bink goes around the countryside bumping into women, having all sorts of nearly-erotic adventures, meeting all sorts of women making (or not making) all sorts of enticing offers.
 The work itself is a flat-out sexual tour-de-force making fun of the sexual revolution.
 Bink doesn't have magic (he's a virgin), wants to find his magic (lose his virginity), and so goes on a long quest which ends with him getting laid.
 Of the many offers for sex he does get, they all come with catches, so buyer beware.
 In all instances, the women were't what they seemed, so keeping it his pants on proved pretty smart.
 In The Source of Magic, the story begins with three henpecked husbands who had discovered that their perfect girls weren't so perfect, and so happily went off on an adventure to get away from their shrews.
 This once common comedic trope died upon meeting feminism and the easy availability of divorce.
 That very comedic trope only works in the context of sexism.

 In Anthony's later works, where he discovered that he had a much younger audience for his books, he toned down the sexuality and played up the teenage anxiety.
 The man wasn't dumb and his books sold, sold, sold to both boys and girls.That's a weird thing if your misogyny causes girls to flock to you books.

 Are any of Piers Anthony's other books misogynistic?
 I can't fully answer that question because I haven't read everything that he's written.
 You can safely assume that anything from the 70's was sexist simply because his target audience was young professional men, but can you assume misogyny?
 On further investigation, I would certainly expect to find misogynistic tropes, because these were fairly common in the era, but you need more than a trope to make a misogynistic work.
-Misogyny is not incidental, occurring here and there, but structural, laid deeply into the structure of the work.
+Misogyny is not incidental, occurring here and there, but structural, laid deeply into the form of the work.